Vaucluse, New South Wales: History

-Before European settlement, the area where Vaucluse is now located was inhabited by the Birrabirragal aboriginal clan, who belonged to the coastal Dharug language group.
+Before European settlement, the area where Vaucluse is now located was inhabited by the Birrabirragal people, an Aboriginal clan who belonged to the coastal Dharug language group.
 The first European activity in the area took place not long after settlement, when a makeshift signalling station was set up on the ridge overlooking the ocean.
 Its role was to signal the colony if a ship was approaching.
 Pilots based at Camp Cove, Watsons Bay, could then meet the ship and guide it through the harbour.
 A formal signal station was established in 1790, serviced by a bridle trail that later became Old South Head Road in 1811.

 Macquarie Lighthouse was constructed on the ridge, a little south of the signal station, in 1816, having been designed by Francis Greenway, the first notable architect in the colony.
 Residential use of the area also developed.

 The original Vaucluse House, from which the area derived its name, was built by Sir Henry Browne Hayes, who had been transported to New South Wales for kidnapping the granddaughter of a wealthy Irish banker.
 When he arrived, in 1802, he was allowed to buy land from that which was granted to Thomas Laycock in 1793 and Robert Cardell in 1795.
 The house was then acquired by Captain John Piper in 1822.
 Sir Henry Browne Hayes, an avid admirer of the 14th-century poet Petrarch, named the house after Petrarch's poem about the famous Fontaine de Vaucluse near the town L'Isle-sur-la-Sorgue, currently in the Department of Vaucluse in southern France.
 In 1827, the small but charming cottage was bought by William Charles Wentworth (1790–1872), barrister and explorer and one of the men who had crossed the Blue Mountains in 1813.
 Many structural changes and additions were made while he lived there until 1853.
 The building has fifteen bedrooms, is in the 1830s Gothic style and sits on 27 acre of gardens.
 It still survives and is listed on the (now defunct) Register of the National Estate.

 In the early 1840s, the present signal station was built by the Colonial Architect, Mortimer Lewis.
 It has continued to be used up to the present day for controlling shipping in and out of the harbour.
 Later in the same decade, more residential development occurred with the construction of Greycliffe House at Shark Beach by a son-in-law of William Charles Wentworth.
-It was a large, sandstone house in the "Victorian Rustic Gothic" style, attributed to the architect John Hilly.
+It was a large, sandstone house in the "Victorian Rustic Gothic" style, attributed to the architect John Frederick Hilly.
 A succession of prominent Sydney identities leased the house during the 19th century.
 It was gutted by fire in the 1890s but fully restored.
 It is now used as the visitor centre for the Sydney Harbour National Park.